 Redefining the essence of collaboration: Mumbai Fintech Hub (MFH)

 Such limitations can be addressed by a supportive FinTech policy in the region, and the Mumbai FinTech-Hub is acting as the common link among various stakeholders in the ecosystem.
-In a noteworthy development, the Maharashtra Government’s launch of a FinTech policy that gave birth to the MFH, is now considered to be the best thing that’s happened in the Indian FinTech landscape in 2018.
-MFH has. in many ways, assumed the position of flag-bearer for ground-up development of the Fintech ecosystem in the country.
+In a noteworthy development, the Maharashtra Government’s launch of a FinTech policy that gave birth to the MFH is now considered to be the best thing that’s happened in the Indian FinTech landscape in 2018.
+MFH has, in many ways, assumed the position of flag-bearer for ground-up development of the Fintech ecosystem in the country.

-In a recent interview with MEDICI Studio, Suniti Nanda, Fintech Officer, Government of Maharashtra, explains, “As part of this initiative, we look not only at how we can solve startups’ problems with respect to access to capital, but also how we can ensure that the right ecosystem comes into play, and how we could solve skilling and market access problems.
+In a recent interview with MEDICI Studio, Suniti Nanda, FinTech Officer, Government of Maharashtra, explains, “As part of this initiative, we look not only at how we can solve startups’ problems with respect to access to capital, but also how we can ensure that the right ecosystem comes into play, and how we could solve skilling and market access problems.
 From the ecosystem standpoint, we actually tried to consolidate all these approaches under the Mumbai FinTech Hub.”

 As part of its accelerator program, MFH brought in the NPCI, banks, insurance, and FinTech players, along with educational institutes and industry influencers, to strengthen the ecosystem.
-It seeks to do this by ushering in change in terms of how the industry looks at prevailing problem statements, solves the right cases and facilitates startups the B2B network, for their products to be taken to market.
+It seeks to do this by ushering in a change in terms of how the industry looks at prevailing problem statements, solves the right cases and facilitates startups the B2B network, for their products to be taken to market.

 Here’s a quick look at what constitutes the Hub’s key initiatives, and how they are fostering participation from across the ecosystem players to make the industry ecosystem vibrant:

 MFH’s contribution to the ecosystem echoes in the voice of FinTech players.
-According to Sumit Chanda, Founder of Monitree, “MFH has helped us gain access to multiple institutes like banks, MFIs and brokers...moreover, they have given us access to many expert services such as marketing, design thinking and technology, which has helped us shape the product in a much better manner.”
+According to Sumit Chanda, Founder of Monitree, “MFH has helped us gain access to multiple institutes like banks, MFIs, and brokers...
+Moreover, they have given us access to many expert services such as marketing, design thinking, and technology, which has helped us shape the product in a much better manner.”

 Co-founders of Finlok shared their experience, saying, “Through the MFH, what has come out is the next phase of our product, which is tapping into the entire registered chit fund business.
 This will lead to growth as well.”

-With many such growth stories, MFH has been setting an example through its efforts to create collaborative ecosystems, and appears to cover some important gaps in the collaboration among different parties in the Indian FinTech ecosystem.
+With many such growth stories, MFH has been setting an example through its efforts to create collaborative ecosystems and appears to cover some important gaps in the collaboration among different parties in the Indian FinTech ecosystem.
 At MEDICI, we are inspired by Mumbai FinTech Hub’s intense efforts to drive the ecosystem.
 Their approach to engage government, regulatory bodies, startups, big corporate houses, and FinTech ecosystem players is not just on paper but actually happening on the ground, which is unprecedented in India.
 We have seen a similar approach in some successful FinTech geographies like Singapore and Israel, where governments have played a pivotal role in the FinTech ecosystem’s development.
 The industry's willingness to collaborate, coupled with the Mumbai FinTech Hub’s focus on holistic engagement is poised to uplift the Indian FinTech industry and place it in the league of the top FinTech ecosystems, globally, in the coming years.